jerrymarino/iCompleteMe/README.md

 ### The `g:ycm_complete_in_comments` option

-When this option is set to `1`, ICM will show the completion menu even when typing inside comments.
+When this option is set to `1`, iCM will show the completion menu even when typing inside comments.

 Default: `0`